-- It is a useful facet of the double entry accounting method as it displays how one side of an accounting transaction impacts another account which in a way is useful for simplifying more complex transactions.
+- It is a useful facet of the double entry accounting method as it displays how one side of an accounting transaction impacts another account, which, in a way, helps simplify more complex transactions.

 - It can be helpful in the avoidance of erroneous entries in the accounting system.

 Let us take an example of T accounts with the following two transactions-

 On January 01, 2018, a company ABC Ltd borrowed $10,000 from a bank:

 On February 01, 2018, ABC Ltd repaid a bank loan of $5,000:

 This transaction will decrease ABC’s Cash account by $5,000, and it’s liability Notes Payable account will also decrease by $5,000.
 To reduce the Cash account, the account is required to be credited since it is an asset account.
 On the other hand, the Notes Payable account is expected to be debited since it is a liability account.

 The below table presents the general journal entries for the two transactions mentioned in the T accounts above.

 In a T account, all business transactions impact at least two of the company’s accounts in such a way that if one account gets a debit entry, then another account will get a credit entry of the identical amount to close each transaction that occurs.
 For different account types, a debit and a credit may result in an increase or decrease of the account value.

 - For an asset account, a debit entry on the left side increases to the account, while a credit entry on the right side results in a decrease to the account.
 It implies that a business that receives cash will debit the asset account, while a cash pay-out will credit the account.